kckarnige/e694/README.md

 ## Official Domains:

 - e694.net
-- e.e694.net
+- e.e994.net
 - e621.e694.net
+- e621.e994.net
 - e621.kckarnige.online
 - e621-media.vercel.app

-**"Safe" Filtered Domains:**
+**Filtered Domains:**

+- e994.net
 - s.e694.net
 - e926.e694.net
+- e926.e994.net
 - e694.kckarnige.online
 - e694.vercel.app
+- e994.vercel.app
 - e926.kckarnige.online
 - e926-media.vercel.app
 ---
 <h3>What's the difference?</h3>
 eSix is known for it's explicit content, however they do have a alternative domain which displays EXCLUSIVELY posts rated as "safe" called "eNine" (e926.net).
 <br><br>
-When using a "filtered" domain, if the post is meant to link to anything above a "safe" rating, it will not be displayed, even if the media file for the post itself is trying to be fetched.
+When using a filtered domain, if the post is meant to link to anything above a "safe" rating, it will not be displayed, even if the media file for the post itself is trying to be fetched.
 <br><br>
 Attempting to do so will serve this image:
 <br><br>